 - What is their fee structure?
 Some lawyers will take their payment as a percentage of the settlement and forego payment if they lose the case.
 However most lawyers will want some kind of compensation for their time regardless of the outcome.
 Discuss potential payment plans with them and, if you’re feeling brave, perhaps see if their fee is negotiable.

 - Can they provide references?
 References from previous clients are probably the best indicator of a lawyer’s effectiveness, and generally they will be happy to put you in touch with past clients.
 Remember to respect other people’s right to privacy, though; the lawyer might want to speak to the clients first before turning over any personal information.

 Finding the right lawyer to handle your case is the first and most important step of any litigation.
-You might have a very strong case but if your lawyer isn’t up to scratch they might not manage to present the facts convincingly.
-Remember that the other side will have legal counsel of their own and so you want a lawyer who you are confident can stand up to the pressure.
+There might be a very strong case but if the lawyer isn’t up to scratch they might not manage to present the facts convincingly.
+Remember that the other side will have legal counsel of their own and so you want a lawyer who can stand up to the pressure.